 - You and your spouse file a joint tax return (if you’re married).

 - You and your spouse, if any, both work either full- or part-time, unless you or your spouse is a full-time student or disabled.
 (Looking for work counts as being employed.)

 Adoption Tax Credit

-People who adopt a child in 2014 are entitled to a tax credit of 100% of their adoption expenses up to a maximum of $13,190 per child.
-Under the fiscal cliff tax deal enacted on January 1, 2013, the adoption tax credit was made permanent.
+People who adopt a child in 2015 are entitled to a tax credit of 100% of their adoption expenses up to a maximum of $13,400 per child.
+The adoption tax credit was made permanent in 2013.
 For more information, see Do You Qualify for the Adoption Tax Credit?